 Another powerful feature of the subquestions is the auto-fill function, which allows a new answer to be automatically completed based on the previous one.

-To configure this on your form, we need to use the configuration vlookup and two others based on a conditional field, key, and range.
+To configure this on your form, use the configuration vlookup and two others based on a conditional field, key, and range.

 This is used to indicate another field that will provide the value to be searched for.
 The value of the key configuration will be the same name as this other field.
 Range, on the other hand, is used to indicate the data.
 The first column must have the searched value and the following columns must have values related to this one.
 Here is an example of how the configuration looks on your spreadsheet.